 These are the drawings, diagrams, flowcharts, and charts necessary for a patent application.
 Patent applications require drawings if the invention “admits of illustration.”
 Both US and International (PCT) Patent Applications typically require good, properly formatted, drawings.
 Carson Patents® includes patent drawings in our patent application writing services.

 These are a particular type of patent drawing.
 Flowcharts show procedure/process flow, or process steps.
 They are useful in many types of patent applications.
 Flowcharts are recommended and frequently useful in software patenting.
 Carson Patents® includes patent flowcharts in our patent application writing services.

+New inventors frequently ask this question.
 Patent Application Prosecution is representing your invention before the United States Patent and Trademark Office (USPTO).
 Patent application prosecution is the patent services needed to either represent a patent application through examination, appeal an examination decision, or conduct opposition, reissue, or reexamination proceedings.
 Patent application prosecution happens after a patent is pending and it occurs both before and after a patent is granted.
 Contact Carson Patents® for help.